Scams illegally use the Bunnings' name and logo to trick people into giving out personal information.

 Bunnings is in no way associated with any of the above activities and does not use email or social media for any promotions offering free gift cards.
 Bunnings will also never ask for personal information, or banking details in unsolicited communications.

-Bunnings is reporting all scams to the ACCC’s SCAM Watch and is encouraging customers to help eliminate these scams and protect others by also reporting your experience to the ACCC.
+Bunnings works with third parties to take action against these scams and encourages customers to help eliminate them and protect others by also reporting your experience to the ACCC.